AndreasHeger/CGATReport/doc/Transformations.rst

       * normalized-total - normalize histogram with sum of values
       * cumulative - compute cumulative histogram
       * reverse-cumulative - compute reverse cumulative histogram
+      * relevel-first - relevel by adding the first bin to all others.

    tf-bins
       int or sequence of scalars, optional